Telephone Consultation Process - Frequently Asked Questions

-If you require a translator or British Sign Language (BSL) interpreter, please let our enquiry centre team know as soon possible so we can arrange the relevant support.
+If you require a translator, British Sign Language (BSL) interpreter or Irish Sign Language (ISL) interpreter, please let our enquiry centre team know as soon possible so we can arrange the relevant support.

 Contact details for Northern Ireland are:

-Capita has put in place a video relay service to support all British Sign Language (BSL) customers through the PIP consultation process.
+Capita has put in place a video relay service to support all British Sign Language (BSL) or Irish Sign Language (ISL) customers through the PIP consultation process.

 The service, that is free of charge, is operated by Sign Video, is staffed by fully qualified and registered BSL interpreters and is available Monday to Friday from 8am to 8pm.

 To access the service please use this link https://capitapipassessments.signvideo.net on the date and time of your scheduled appointment and inform Sign Video that you are calling Capita in relation to your PIP consultation.